-After all, as an internal draft National Marine Fisheries Service document points out, "The amount of trade involved is not a critical portion of our total bilateral merchandise trade, which totalled \$45 billion in US exports to Canada, and %6 billion in Canadian exports to the US in 1994.
-Of this, bilateral seafood trade accounted for \$121 million in US sales to Canada, and \$788 million in Canadian sales to the United States...the United States...receive[d] about 62 percent of all Canada's seafood exports in 1984, about 53 percent of all US seafood imports.
+After all, as an internal draft National Marine Fisheries Service document points out, "The amount of trade involved is not a critical portion of our total bilateral merchandise trade, which totalled \$45 billion in US exports to Canada, and 366 billion in Canadian exports to the US in 1984.
+Of this, bilateral seafood trade accounted for \$121 million in US sales to Canada, and \$788 million in Canadian sales to the United States....the United States...receive[d] about 62 percent of all Canada's seafood exports in 1984, about 53 percent of all US seafood imports.
 Our exports to Canada represent 14 percent of all US seafood exports.
-This bilateral relationship is obviously more important within the limited context of fisheries than it is in the context of our general bilateral merchandise trade."
-[Emphasis added.]
+This bilateral relationship NFF and